DaphneFeigin/WriteItDown/README.md

 To run on a port other than the default 80, e.g. 3000: npm config set TaskWebsite:port 3000

+To use SSL, you must provide a cert and key.
+Some instructions on how to create a self-signed cert here: http://docs.nodejitsu.com/articles/HTTP/servers/how-to-create-a-HTTPS-server npm config set TaskWebsite:certFile c:\temp\cert.pem npm config set TaskWebsite:certKeyFile c:\temp\key.pem

 AWS credentials are obtained from the EC2 role by default.
 To supply those credentials from a file on your machine: npm config set TaskWebsite:awsCreds c:\temp\MyCreds.aws